 There is no one-size-fits-all solution for security so the best way to lessen the threat surface is to implement a zero trust architecture.
 To determine if pursuing a zero trust architecture is the right move for your organization, you need to understand its purpose, benefits and challenges.

-Despite organizations’ best efforts over the years, there is no one-size-fits-all solution for security.
 Traditional attempts to protect the perimeter have shown that they are no match for today’s increasingly sophisticated threat actors.
 After all, humans are still the weakest link; it’s far too easy for someone to fall victim to a phishing attack, granting access to an internal network.

-The best way to lessen the threat surface is to implement a zero trust architecture.
 While zero trust has been an intimidating topic for many organizations due to the well-known challenges associated with implementing such an approach into an existing organization’s frequently complex network, the benefits shouldn’t be overlooked.
 Even the Federal Government is recognizing the importance of this approach as indicated in the recent Executive Order on Cybersecurity from President Biden which states, “The Federal government must lead the way and increase its adoption of security best practices, including by employing a zero-trust security model…”.

 To determine if pursuing a zero trust architecture is the right move for your organization, you need to understand its purpose, benefits and challenges.

 What is Zero Trust?

 Zero trust is a collection of concepts and ideas that are designed with the principle of least privilege for information systems.
 Basically, it’s about restricting access to resources to only the people who need them.

 Every time a user wants to access specific data or a specific resource, the user will need to authenticate and prove who they are.
 For example, if a user needs to read the details from a document to do a portion of their job, they will only be granted privileges to read the document; they will not be able to edit or modify that document in any way.